-3.2.5 Inter-Node and Inter-Cluster communication
+3.2.5 Cluster level communication

 The Evkit distributed library allows EVEREST use-cases to distribute their workload over a set of nodes in a cluster.
 The nodes have to be reachable using the TCP/IP protocol.
 Communication between the nodes is performed using the ZeroMQ message broker, which allows load balancing computational requests from a single Evkit client to a set of Evkit workers (each running on a separate node).
 The load balancing is performed in a round-robin fashion.
 Evkit also allows broadcasting management messages to all connected workers, which is leveraged for synchronizing global shared state.
-This is described in more detail in Deliverable D5.5.
+This is described in more detail in Deliverable 05.5.

 In terms of data management, Evkit workers primarily exchange data with an Evkit client through their ZeroMQ connection based on top of the TCP/IP protocol.
-They are also able to load input data files from a (typically network-based) filesystem.
+They are also able to load interdeta files from a (typically network-based) filesystem.